 You can refer to my previous blog post that discusses this topic further.

 What if you are simply renovating, is there a HST implication?
 You can still be exposed to a certain self-supply rule.
 Be sure to speak to a professional accountant about HST exposure.
-You might want to have a look at a guide to choosing the best accountants if you don’t currently have an accountant at this moment in time.

 3. Paying subcontractors cash without receipts does not qualify for deductions